MORE ARTICLES YOU'LL LOVE

 26. Was diagnosed with Hashimoto’s after my son was born in 1996 at the age of 21.
 I’m now 43 and was told my my prescribing doctor I can only take Synthroid due to the grave nature of my values at diagnosis (T4 in the 50s).
 I struggle mostly with the LDL cholesterol being high in the last few years.
 I lost 20lbs, completely changed my diet, but to no avail.
 It’s frustrating because my diet is excellent and I work out 6 days per week for an hour or more at a time and still LDL keeps going up.
 Other weird symptoms for me are heart palpitations, dizziness upon standing (low blood pressure drops) and Raynaud’s syndrome.
 I also have wonky reactions to immune mediated drugs like steroids.
 I avoid them like the plague.
 Though my condition is “well managed” clinically speaking, I still have these symptoms.

-27. blank Hashimotos since 16 says
+27. blank Hashimotos since 16 says:

 I managed to carry a baby to term (8#8oz) while the doc erroneously decreased my synthroid, I stopped it all together and looking back, I was half bald and clearly hypo at age 19.
 Had 4 periods in 9 months.
 Then managed to get preggo again.
 This baby my placenta was deteriorating and she was 5#9oz.
 Managed to get pregnant again about a year later and lost the baby.
 Since then I mostly took my meds and sometimes didn’t.
 Finally got on Synthroid and Cytomel and it has changed my life.
 I’m still not perfect and still get super sleepy during the day but at least it isn’t all day anymore.
 I’m even faster at work which is awesome😁